zymsys/siteinit/README.md

 5. Create a skeleton folder, and fill it with any files you want to pre-populate the sites created with this tool.
 The following tokens will be populated from their corresponding environment variables: {{host}} -> SI_HOSTNAME, {{title}} -> SI_TITLE, {{user}} -> SI_USERNAME and {{password}} -> SI_PASSWORD.
 You may want to create a composer.json file here, or create a default .gitignore or other things like that.
 6. Create a templete for additions to the hosts file to resolve the development host name to your development machine.
 The template is in ~/.siteinit/hosts.
 7. (optional) Create a finalize.sh to complete the installation.
 This is run after everything else and has access to the SI_* environment variables.
 I use this to reload the Apache config and chown the files back to myself since siteinit has to run as root.
 8. (optional) Run buildPhar.php to create siteinit.phar, turn on its executable bit, and copy it somewhere in your path.
+You'll want to make sure that your php.ini sets phar.readonly = Off or it won't be able to write the file.

 For example, so set up siteinit on my desktop after cloning the repository into ~/prog I might do the following: